 Next time your crew has a bit of down time, consider having them clean out their toolboxes.
 If your people use company tools instead of bringing their own, have them clean out the gangbox or the tool crib.
 Tell your people to inspect tools as they clean and organize.
+Doing so will help to minimize risk and reduce accidents through eliminating the probability of tool failure.

 - Check metal mallets and chisels for mushroomed heads that need to be dressed.